 The unique architecture is complemented by an equally distinctive cultural ethos.
 This enthralling city’s flamboyance and higgledy-piggledy streets are so inviting that no traveler would be immune to its charm.

 Even as the city is becoming more and more modern, the indelible mark of the past hovers in the city’s very atmosphere.
-Even Lonely Planet recommends visiting Jaipur.
+Even Lonely Planet recommends some places to explore in Jaipur.
 It should be done for an exciting royal experience.

-Get to know about things to do and places to see in Jaipur, India.
+Get to know about things to do and places to explore in Jaipur, India.
 We have shared our favorite tales from the land of grand palaces and colorful streets:

 The mighty and handsome Amber Fort that stands tall and looks down at the Aravalli ranges gloriously.
 Romance the bygone era of Royalty at Amber Fort – a showcase of the magnificence of kings in ancient times.
 I was already awed by the beauty of this 16th-century monument, all thanks to Jodha Akbar that was filmed here.
 And I must add, I wasn’t disappointed at all.